3stantedja/aumat250-problem-proving/readme.md

 $ latexmk problem6.tex // compiles one of the documents (e.g. problem6.tex)
 $ latexmk test.tex // compiles the test document (see Additional Notes.)
 ```
 Resulting files will be outputted to `./output/`.
+MiKTeX users, make sure that Perl and `latexmk` are installed.

 ## Additional Notes
 In test.tex, the line `\RequirePackage{}` is commented out.
 Uncomment if you want to generate a dependency list, although I can't guarantee it not failing to build (did not fail on my Mac, failed on both Linux VM and Visual Studio Online w/ a custom install scheme).
 This also requires `fancyvrb` to display the output of the generated .dep file in the document.